majimearun/crux-ml-workshop/Week 6-7 - NNs and CV/README.md

 Well, for now I'd day let JAX be.
 It's an insane library for linear algebra (XLA = Accelerated Linear ALgebra) with Autograd (It isn't a deep learning library, but you can easily create networks using it and there are newer deep learning libraries like Haiku based on it).

-However I'm still getting the hang of it, so currently I wont be much for you.
+However I'm still getting the hang of it, so currently I wont be much help for you.
 But if possible we can hold a ws later on this year for you nerds.

 ### Videos/ Tutorials (Do 1 & 2 OR 3 after choosing a framework)